Adapted from the forthcoming book

 Advertising is a promotional tool used by marketing.

-Many prior anti-consumerism efforts and endless individual pundits have expended their energy and bile railing at advertising, with somewhat less than zero effect.
-Taking an anti-advertising stance, by itself, is to allow yourself to be distracted by the illusion... and that is part of its purpose.
-Let’s keep the real monster in mind as we proceed.
+Many, if not most prior anti-consumerism efforts and endless individual pundits have expended their energy and bile railing at advertising, with something less than zero effect.
+Taking an anti-advertising stance, by itself, is to allow yourself to be distracted by the illusion.
+Renegades need to keep the real monster in mind as we proceed.

 Selling vs. Buying

 For every thing sold, there is a buyer and a seller.
-Obvious, no?
-Yes, but the next step in describing the transaction is also dual: there was a purchase, and a sale.
-Most discussions of economics brush aside the purchase as understood or secondary and speak exclusively of sales—an item is sold, contributing to a business’s total sales.
-This may or may not be an intentional blurring of the role and position of buyers—consumers—but the model does tend to obscure buying, purchasing and consuming under the umbrella of that understood positive: sales, sales, sales.
+That seems obvious, no?
+Another way to describe the transaction is even more obvious: there was a purchase, and a sale.
+The duality is integral and inherent… but most economic models brush aside the purchase as understood or secondary.
+Economic discussion speaks exclusively of sales—an item is sold, contributing to a business’s total revenue.
+This may or may not be an deliberate blurring of the role and position of buyers—consumers—but the viewpoint does tend to obscure buying, purchasing and consuming under the umbrella of that understood positive, Sales!
+(Imagine a little trumpet fanfare with that word, if you like.
+Economists and CEOs do.)

-Let’s look at again at the definition of consumerism from the first essay:
+Let’s look at again at the definition of consumerism from the first chapter:

 Consumerism is the idea that buying goods is the central engine of an economy, and that the purpose of a population is to spend money on goods.